 4. Create different types of campaigns

 Email marketing can take many different forms.
-An email campaign can provide educational messaging (i.e. summer skincare tips), promotional messaging (i.e. six Botox sessions for the price of five), seasonal greetings (i.e. Happy New Year!), or even be in the form of a monthly newsletter.
+An email campaign can provide educational messaging (i.e., summer skincare tips), promotional messaging (i.e., six teeth whitening sessions for the price of five), seasonal greetings (i.e., Happy New Year!), or even be in the form of a monthly newsletter.

 Serving up different types of content will engage and inform patients, keeping them interested in your emails.